civilservicelgbt/civilservicelgbt.github.io/_news/2024-03-14-pride-2024-where-will-we-see-you.md

 27/07/2024 -- Liverpool

-27/07/2024 -- Nottingham

 10/08/2024 -- Darlington

-10/08/2024 -- Doncaster

 24/08/2024 -- Manchester

 28/09/2024 -- Middlesbrough

-P﻿lease register joining the form here - 'Registration Form'
+P﻿lease register joining the form here - '[Registration Form](https://forms.gle/Jo594SFMEYfwdKSK7)'

-R﻿emember to take note of the parade you have signed up for and let your 'Local Organisers' know if you are no longer planning on attending.
+R﻿emember to take note of the parade you have signed up for and let your '[Local Organisers](https://www.civilservice.lgbt/team/)' know if you are no longer planning on attending.

 O﻿nce again we ask that, in the name of sustainability and cost, if you have materials that you are able to reuse please do bring them with you.
 The t-shirt design will be the same hot pink t-shirt, so you are not missing out on a new design.
 Help us do our bit for the planet.